-Modify search options
+Advanced search options

 - Some buses do not operate on some weekdays, weekends or public holidays.
-For example, NightLink buses only operate on Friday and Saturday nights.
+For example, Nightlink buses only operate on Friday and Saturday nights.

 - Train and ferry route codes are made up of 4 characters.
 This indicates the origin and destination of the service—for example, train service 'CAIP' starts at Caboolture and ends at Ipswich.

 Our journey planner can find stops near you.